2001 Honda Insight review: Retro Road Test

 Under the Insight’s bonnet you will find a three-cylinder 1.0-litre petrol engine.
 It produces a modest 68hp.

-The first-generation Integrated Motor Assist (IMA) – essentially a small electric motor located on the crankshaft – adds an extra 13hp to that total.
+The first-generation Integrated Motor Assist (IMA) – essentially a small electric motor located on the crankshaft – adds a modest but significant 13hp to that total.

 What’s it like to drive?